 Oil prices volatile on conflicting reports about Strait of Hormuz

-Oil’s move lower was accelerated by a social media post from U.S. Energy Secretary Chris Wright that was later deleted and denied by the White House.
+Oil’s move lower was accelerated by a social media post from U.S. Energy Secretary Chris Wright that was later deleted

 ...